 It could be a matter of life and death!
 Shelters and rescues are, more often than not, full.
 Every day, countless animals that were not the perfect pet for one family yet may be the ideal for another never get the chance to show what they can offer.
 They are hurriedly euthanized purely because of overcrowding.
 This is especially true for black dogs.
 They are innocent victims of what is called Black Dog Syndrome.
 Would you want that for your pet?

 You don’t want to know what happens to many puppies and dogs that are offered for “FREE!”
 Regrettably, some people make a decent living, going around collecting “free” puppies, dogs, kittens, and cats…then selling them for experimentation to laboratories and even schools.

-Do you have a workable plan, to find a loving forever home, should your puppy or dog need to be rehomed?
+Do you have a workable plan to find a loving forever home if your puppy or dog need to be rehomed?
 If not, start thinking about it.
 Your pet should not have to suffer unspeakable consequences due to your lack of forethought and planning.

 For most people, rehoming a pet is one of the most heartbreaking experiences they will ever have.
 You also don’t want to add to the statistics of unwanted pets.
 With due diligence, do your homework.
 Be truthful with yourself about your family’s desire for a pet.
 Think of every possible scenario and have a Plan A and a Plan B.

 Adding a pet to your family should receive the same consideration and preparation as adding any new member.
 A pet is a life, not a toy.
 You should be prepared to make a solid, well-thought guarantee to that animal; you are ready to care for and love them for the rest of their life.
 If you are not ready to make that commitment, you are not prepared for a pet.

 Karen A. Soukiasian is the owner of Good Dog! — Dog Training in St. Augustine, Florida.
 You can follow Karen on Facebook.